TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-7.md

 # Function Component Setup

-Onto the body of the function component.
+On to the body of the function component.
 It's the same basic process but now I also need to replace item specific custom hooks and calls to utility functions with row and column specific ones.
 Here's the hook declarations and setup from `VirtualList`, before we get to the JSX.

 ```
   const outerRef = React.useRef<HTMLDivElement>(null);